ajaymsd/thena-air-backend/README.md

-# ✈️ Thena AirFlight Booking System – Backend
+# ✈️ ThenaAir Flight Booking System – Backend

 This is the **backend service** for the **ThenaAir Flight Booking System**, a Node.js and Express.js application responsible for: